 You are entitled to ask for reasonable evidence of incapacity, but should inform your employees of exactly what you want them to produce.
 For example, you might ask for:

-From April 2010 the new ‘fit note’ replaced the traditional ‘sick note’ issued by doctors.
+The traditional ‘sick note’ was replaced by the ‘fit note’ in April 2010.
 It indicates whether an employee is:

 A ‘may be fit for work’ statement would be given if the doctor believes your employee’s health condition may allow them to work, if you give them appropriate support.

 With employees who have been off long-term, it is reasonable to ask for a medical assessment from their GP, or alternatively to arrange for an independent medical examination.

 The new Health and Work Service, which is replacing the percentage threshold scheme, will offer health assessments by an occupational health professional once an employee reaches, or is expected to reach, four weeks' of sickness absence.
 Referral will normally be by the employee's GP.
 The aim of the assessment is to draw up a plan to enable the employee to return to work.

 Monitor sickness absences, and if a pattern of frequent short absences emerges, interview the employee, show the attendance record, and ask for an explanation - it is possible that there is an underlying problem, such as a personality clash, or a domestic or family difficulty.
 You may be able to do something about the problem that could improve attendance.
 Require the employee to complete a self-certification form on each occasion, and make it plain that records are being kept and that the current level of absences is unacceptable.
 Tell the employee that their absences will continue to be monitored, and that you may take disciplinary action if their attendance record does not improve.

 SSP is a statutory entitlement.
 It is payable after four or more consecutive days of sickness (including weekends and holidays), providing that the employee is too ill to be capable of doing their work.